Pruning Techniques

 Olive Tree Pruning in Late Spring

-Please don't hesitate to reach out with any questions.
 Pruning helps your container garden plants look their best, and February can be a great month to give a little love to your containers.
-I'm hoping with your new found knowledge and pruning calendar that the hardest part of pruning this time of year now might be just pulling yourself out into the cold!
+Have questions?
+Don't hesitate to reach out.
+I'm hoping with your new-found knowledge and pruning calendar that the hardest part of pruning will be stepping out into the cold!